Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Introduction

+Recent research has employed spiking neural networks to address reinforcement learning (RL) problems, leading to the development of models such as spiking DQN~\citep{liu2021human,chen2022deep}.
+However, these approaches generally rely on simple deep SNN architectures similar to those in vanilla DQN, presenting significant challenges when tackling more complex decision-making tasks, such as those found in distributional reinforcement learning.
+Distributional reinforcement learning, which estimates the value distribution of returns, more closely mirrors the decision-making processes in the human brain~\citep{lowet2020distributional}.
+In addition, there are still limitations in point neuron information integration and population neuron information processing for SNNs.

-This work introduces SNNs to the field of deep distributional reinforcement reinforcement learning for the first time, and proposes a novel MCS-FQF model that combines biologically plausible multi-compartment neuron model with a precise population encoding strategy.
+In this work, we introduce biologically plausible SNNs to the domain of deep distributional reinforcement learning for the first time, presenting a multi-compartment spiking fully parameterized quantile function network (MCS-FQF) model.
+This model combines a multi-compartment neuron framework with a precise population encoding strategy, offering a significant advancement in the capability of SNNs to support complex decision-making tasks.

-We propose the multi-compartment spiking fully parameterized quantile function network (MCS-FQF) model and firstly applies SNN to the field of deep distributional reinforcement learning.
-Distributional reinforcement learning estimates the value distribution as returns and is more similar to the decision-making process in the human brain ~\cite{lowet2020distributional}.
-Figure S1 in Supplementary Material depicts the overall architecture of our proposed MCS-FQF model, we first use a spiking convolutional network (SCNN) to embed game video observation states to spike trains and then implement a spiking neuron population encoding method to generate the implicit spiking representations of quantile fraction from the spiking state embedding.
-The multi-compartment neuron model integrates the state and quantile fraction information.
-The basal dendrite module receives the state embedding spike inputs, and the apical dendrites module processes the spiking population embedding of quantile fraction .
-The information in the basal and apical dendritic potentials is integrated at the somatic module.
-The firing outputs of the multi-compartment neuron are used as spike representations combining state and quantile fraction.
-Finally, a fully connected SNN processes the spike outputs of the multi-compartment neuron to generate quantile values.
-The other multi-compartment neural networks are relatively shallow and the training method can not been extending to deep structures in different tasks.
-Instead, we propose the directly training algorithm of MCN model.
-We use the surrogate function to approximate the MCN's spike gradient and derive STBP method for MCN weight optimization.
-By training the MCS-FQF model with end-to-end gradient descent algorithm, the MCF-FQF model achieve significant performance on Atari environment.
+As illustrated in Figure~\ref{Fig:framework}, the overall architecture of the proposed MCS-FQF model begins with a spiking convolutional network (SCNN), which encodes game video observation states into spike trains.
+We then utilize a spiking neuron population encoding method to generate implicit spiking representations of quantile fractions from these state embeddings.
+The multi-compartment neuron model integrates both state and quantile fraction information: the basal dendrite module receives spike inputs corresponding to the state embeddings, while the apical dendrite module processes the spiking population embeddings of the quantile fractions.
+The somatic module integrates the information from both basal and apical dendritic potentials.
+The resulting spike outputs from the multi-compartment neuron represent a combined encoding of state and quantile fraction information, which is further processed by a fully connected SNN to generate the quantile values.